tristansokol/tristansokol.github.io/_posts/2018-06-23-my-first-tensorflow.js-project.md

 // Tensor
 //     3.140000104904175
 ```
-and hey, looks like floating point percision problems exist in the TensorFlow world too!
+and hey, looks like floating point precision problems exist in the TensorFlow world too!

 ## Basic Operations

 Getting a handle on the basic operations seems important!
-On of the biggest surprises here was that methods to display the values inside of a Tensor seem somewhat limited. `tf.print()` and `tf.toString()` both add the word `Tensor` with a newline to the text, making it a bit hard to easily display values.
+One of the biggest surprises here was that methods to display the values inside of a Tensor seem somewhat limited. `tf.print()` and `tf.toString()` both add the word `Tensor` with a newline to the text, making it a bit hard to easily display values.

 ```javascript
 let a = tf.scalar(2);